South Korea–Peru Free Trade Agreement: Double Taxing Agreement

-On July 8, 2011, the two countries signed an agreement to avoid double taxing, which also aims to persecute tax evasion.
+On July 8, 2011, the two countries signed an agreement to avoid double taxing, which also aims to prosecute tax evasion.
 With the agreement, tax deductions will go up to 10 percent over the dividends in the country they were generated and interests go up to 15 percent.
-The Korean government aims to ease the activities of Korean companies entering the mining sector in the resource rich South American country.
+The Korean government aims to ease the activities of Korean companies entering the mining sector in the resource-rich South American country.